-FIRST BEFORE ANYTHING…any food can be considered low or high calorie depending on your ideal portion size.
+First and foremost, any food can be considered low or high calorie depending on your ideal portion size.
 The foods I’m listing here are based off of a serving of 200 calories or less and that serving is what I believe to be a good amount of food.
-Sample size?
-Me.

 *The video shows the calorie/macro breakdown for everything I list here.

 We might as well start the show with it, POPCORN!
 A cup of this stuff has around 35 calories.
 A huge bowl?
 Only 200 calories!

 No, this isn’t your standard 17 squirts of butter movie theatre popcorn, it’s just regular light popcorn (which still tastes great!).
 You also don’t need to wash your hands for an hour after you eat it.

 JELL-O…which is actually a brand.
 Other people do make this stuff but I think most people just call it JELL-O (thank you marketing).

 Either way, I’m talking about both flavored gelatin and instant pudding.
 If you don’t like or won’t eat sugar free things then this low calorie snack isn’t for you.